tomortonbew-personal/interview-coach-skill/references/coaching-state.md

 ### Moneybox — Senior PM, Wealth Propositions & Guidance

 - Status: Applied via recruiter (CV submitted; awaiting confirmation of submission to hiring team)
-- Recruiter: [name unknown — recruiter covers Product and Dev roles; posted about Dev roles late Friday]
+- Recruiter: [name unknown — covers Product and Dev roles; posted about Dev roles late Friday PM]
-- Fit verdict: Realistic with preparation
+- Fit verdict: Strong fit, high confidence
-- Fit confidence: Medium-high
+- Fit confidence: High
-- Fit signals: Strong experimentation and proposition design DNA; consumer mobile at scale; commercial outcomes
+- Fit signals: Strong experimentation and proposition design DNA; consumer mobile at scale; commercial outcomes; autonomous “builder” profile matches exactly what they haven’t been able to find
-- Structural gaps: No fintech/wealth domain experience; no FCA regulatory exposure; 5.5 vs 6+ years experience
+- Structural gaps: ~No fintech/wealth domain experience~ — RECRUITER CONFIRMED: fintech/propositions experience no longer required. ~5.5 vs 6+ years experience — minor, recruiter is supportive.
-- Notes: Tom’s interpretation of role = integrating Aurora product natively + exploring subscriptions tiers.
-JD reads more as financial guidance/planning journeys.
-Worth probing which frame is more accurate during recruiter follow-up.
+- Key recruiter intelligence:
+  - All applicants to date have been too delivery-focused; Moneybox want creative, autonomous thinker who handles ambiguity without hand-holding
+  - Requirements have been explicitly flexed: fintech experience and propositions experience no longer required
+  - Salary range increased from £75k to £80k–£85k; recruiter happy to put Tom forward at £85k
+  - Self-service A/B infrastructure story is a direct proof point for the “not delivery-focused, autonomous builder” positioning
+- Notes: Tom’s framing (Aurora integration + subscription tiers) may differ from JD framing (financial guidance journeys).
+Worth clarifying during recruiter follow-up — but don’t lead with this in the application, follow the JD framing.
 - Date: 2026-03-01

 ### PlayStation — Senior Technical PM, Partner & Data Products (Creator tools)

 - Status: Not yet applied — application being prepared for 2026-03-02
-- Fit verdict: Genuine stretch / long shot
+- Fit verdict: Tough but winnable with the right prep (upgraded from long shot)
-- Fit confidence: Low-medium
+- Fit confidence: Medium
-- Fit signals: Strong SDK/API/platform infrastructure experience; technical depth; stated gaming passion
+- Fit signals: Strong SDK/API/platform infrastructure experience; technical depth; stated gaming passion; internal advocate at Staff level
-- Structural gaps: JD explicitly requires game development background (developer/producer/director); Tom has zero professional game dev experience; customer has always been consumer users not game developers
+- Structural gaps: No professional game dev background — but internal advocate (Staff Data PM, previously interviewed Tom) has confirmed “game dev experience isn’t all that common even in the partner space of SIE”
+- Internal advocate: Staff Data Product Manager (previously interviewed Tom for Data PM role, gave strong positive feedback, didn’t hire due to data skills gap at the time).
+Has offered to endorse Tom for this role.
+Quote: “One caveat - they may be looking for someone with game dev or direction experience; however that isn’t all that common even in the partner space of SIE.”
+- Endorsement status: CONFIRMED — Tom replied on 2026-03-01.
+Warm, genuine message sent accepting the offer; advocate responded positively.
+Relationship in good standing going into application.
+- Application status: Submitting 2026-03-02.
+Rewritten CV (PlayStation TPM, Deep Optimization) produced and ready.
 - Date: 2026-03-01

 ## Score History